 The following is a collection of important art pieces and film stills that formed the visual world of Avalon, along with illustrations by the artists I've worked with.

 I'm sure its no secret that I love fairy tales.
 I can look across my room at any time to look at my collection of fairy tale books and novels, many of them older than myself by decades, and one is almost one hundred years old.
 If you give me enough time, I can even recite timelines, tracking fairy tales to their earliest origins, usually in some obscure corner of mythology.
 For instance, did you know that "Beauty and the Beast" is most likely descended from the myth of Cupid and Psyche?
 See?
 A million weird facts.

 Now, I'm an anime "Noob".
 Until recently I pretty much ignored the genre, a prejudice left over from my childhood.
 It looked unfinished, there was too much magic, and what's with those eyes!?
 As time went on though, I discovered that perhaps I was wrong.
 Some of the aesthetic choices still don't make a ton of sense, like the bright colored hair and big eyes, but I discovered that anime is more about the characters and story than it is about the art.
 Of course, there are exceptions, like Hayao Miyazaki's films, but on the whole, anime is about characters and story, more than anything else... perhaps that's why I like what little I watch!
-Here are my top six anime characters and why they rock!
+Here are my top five anime characters and why they rock!

 Number 1: Sophie Hatter from "Howl's Moving Castle".

 I'm T.K.
 Wilson, Read my blog for great information and stories about dolls, toy restoration, Christian Fantasy and so much more!
-Blog updates Mondays and Fridays.
+Blog updates Fridays.